👋 Introduction

 2. Full Codebase Awareness

-Cursor isn’t guessing.
-It indexes and understands your entire project — files, folders, logic flows, and dependencies.
-When you ask a question like:
+The Cursor isn’t guessing.
+It indexes and understands your entire project—files, folders, logic flows, and dependencies.
+When you ask a question like

 “Where is the access token validated in this app?”